Best Homemade Orange Rolls are sticky, lush, and doughy. They’re easy to make , fluffy and frosted in a delicious orange cream cheese glaze.

 Yes, these rolls are vegetarian but they aren’t vegan.

-Yes.
-These orange rolls can easily be made ahead.
+Orange rolls can easily be made ahead.
 For best results, choose one of the following two methods:

-- OVERNIGHT INSTRUCTIONS: After you’ve rolled and cut your cinnamon rolls and placed them into your lightly greased baking pan, cover with plastic wrap and place in your refrigerator.
+OVERNIGHT INSTRUCTIONS: After you’ve rolled and cut your orange rolls and placed them into your lightly greased baking pan, cover with plastic wrap and place in your refrigerator.
 The next day, remove them from the fridge and allow them to come to room temperature (about 45 minutes to an hour depending on the temperature of your house) before baking.

-- FREEZER INSTRUCTIONS: Roll and cut your cinnamon rolls and place several inches apart on a baking sheet to freeze rolls individually.
+FREEZER INSTRUCTIONS: Roll and cut your cinnamon rolls and place them several inches apart on a baking sheet to freeze rolls individually.
 Once frozen, transfer to a resealable plastic freezer bag.
 When ready to bake, place in a lightly greased baking dish and allow to come to room temperature before baking.